Ali al-Rida: Works

-Sahifa al-Rida is a collection of 240 hadiths, mentioned in some early Twelver sources and ascribed to al-Rida.
+Sahifah of al-Ridha is a collection of 240 hadiths, mentioned in some early Twelver sources and ascribed to al-Rida.
 Fiqh al-Rida, also called al-Fiqh al-Radawi, is a treatise on jurisprudence (fiqh) attributed to al-Rida.
-It was not known till the tenth century (sixteenth CE century) when it was judged to be authentic by Majlesi but later Twelver scholars have doubted its authenticity, including S.H.
+It was not known till the tenth century (sixteenth AD century) when it was judged to be authentic by Muhammad Baqir Majlisi but later Twelver scholars have doubted its authenticity, including S.H.
 Sadr.
 Other works attributed to al-Rida are listed in A'yan al-Shia.
 Additionally, Shia sources contain detailed descriptions of his religious debates, sayings, and poetry.
-Uyun al-Akhbar al-Rida by Ibn Babawayh is a comprehensive collection that includes the religious debates, sayings, biographical details, and even the miracles which have occurred at his tomb.
+Uyoun Akhbar Al-Ridha by Ibn Babawayh is a comprehensive collection that includes the religious debates, sayings, biographical details, and even the miracles which have occurred at his tomb.

 Debates

-Al-Mamun showed interest in theological questions and organized debates between the scholars of different sects and religions in which al-Rida participated.
+Al-Ma'mun showed interest in theological questions and organized debates between the scholars of different sects and religions in which al-Rida participated.
 One of these debates was about Divine Unity, led by Sulaiman al-Mervi, a scholar from Khorasan.
 Another discussion with Ali ibn Muhammad ibn al-Jahm was devoted to the infallibility of the prophets, which led to another session on the same subject when al-Mamun took part in the debate himself.
-Many of these debates are recorded in the collections of Shia hadiths, such as Uyun Akhbar al-Rida.
-The following is an excerpt from a debate between al-Rida and an unbeliever (zindiq).
+Many of these debates are recorded in the collections of Shia hadiths, such as Uyoun Akhbar Al-Ridha.
+The following is an excerpt from a debate between Al-Rida and an unbeliever (zindiq).